Pacific Sardines and Herring: Lives of Food Fish

 Herring in the Environment

 Pacific herring play an important role in their ecosystem and have been very important in the lives of indigenous people.
 Many marine mammals, fish, and birds feed on the herring and/or their eggs.
 Even łand animals such as bears visit beaches to eat herring eggs from seaweed that washes ashore.
-When the herring spawn, it's time for a feast for many animals.
+When the fish spawn, it's time for a feast for many animals.

 As a food, herring are energy-rich and nutritious.
 They have a short shelf life, however.
 Humans eat them when they are fresh, frozen, dried, smoked, salted, pickled, or canned.
 The fish are also used to produce a meal and an oil.

 In the past, herring played a dominant role in the life and culture of the First Nations groups along the Pacific Coast of North America.
-These groups still catch herring, as do commercial fisheries.
+These groups still catch the fish, as do commercial fisheries.
 The herring population is not as large as it once was, however.
 The fish are abundant in some areas but are reduced in number in other parts of their range.

 Herring are so important in the food chain that a collapse in the fish stocks could be disasterous.
 Collapses have occurred periodically in recent times, probably due to overfishing by commercial fisheries, although there may be other contributing factors.
 There are other signs that some populations are in trouble, including slow return from a collapse and smaller fish size.